-The address for the Sonatype CLM server as it can be reached from the Jenkins/Hudson server.
-The address should be the same one a user is using to access the Sonatype CLM server interface.
-A suitable URL for a default install on your local computer would be http://localhost:8070.
+This is the address for the Sonatype CLM server as it can be reached from the Jenkins/Hudson server.
+By default, the Sonatype CLM Server address is http://localhost:8070.

 If your Sonatype CLM server is behind a proxy server for serving HTTPS or other reasons, you have to use the public URL as it is reachable from the continuous integration server.
 Only the master Jenkins/Hudson server connects to the CLM server and you therefore only need to ensure connectivity in terms of open firewall ports and proxy server settings between the master CI server and the CLM server.
-This configuration parameter is the only required setting.